 If your hair loss is stress-related, your hair follicles are most likely not damaged.
 This means effectively managing your stress and increasing your overall health can result in your hair growing back better than ever.
 Taking the right supplements and using a scalp treatment serum can help reduce hair shedding and prevent permanent hair thinning.

-Best supplements for women with stress-induced hair loss
+Best supplements for stress-induced hair loss

 - The biology of hair follicles